 Keep these potential risks in mind when you calculate your retirement number.
 They might not be an issue for everyone, but some of the outcomes may be out of your control.

 📘 Learn More: While there’s not much you can do about the financial drain of a parent’s long-term care, you can influence your debts.
-Take a look at our guide to eliminating it from your life: The Complete Guide to Getting Out of Debt in 2021.
+Take a look at our guide to eliminating it from your life: How to Get Out of Debt in 5 Steps.

 Healthcare is consistently one of the most significant hurdles for retirees.
 Unfortunately, America doesn’t have a perfect solution to the problem.
 Most Americans will have access to Medicare at age 65.
 Until then you’d need to purchase healthcare privately from something like the Affordable Care Act (ACA) Marketplace.
 In 2020, the average cost per month for an individual marketplace plan was a staggering $456.